Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 There are huge quantities of these rawhide treats consumed in the US and elsewhere in the world, every single day.

-The number of dogs that have problems as a result, is small by comparison, but the risks should not be ignored and it is possible to minimise these and safeguard the health of your pet as far as possible if this type of treat is on the menu!
+The number of dogs that have problems as a result is small by comparison, but the risks should not be ignored.
+It is possible to minimise the risks and safeguard the health of your pet as much as possible if this type of treat is on the menu!

 Avoid Bacterial Contamination

 This is a risk that you can do something about.
 Keep any treats in a dry, cool, airtight container before use.
-Wash your hands after giving one to your dog and ensure that once the dog tires of chewing the treat that you remove it and put it in the trash.
+Wash your hands after giving one to your dog and ensure that, once the dog tires of chewing the treat, you remove it and put it in the trash.

-Do not leave it where he can come back to it later or even the next day as once the dog has chewed, moistened and softened the dry surface, it can become a breeding ground for bacteria which could make him - and potentially other members of the family, really sick.
+Do not leave it where he can come back to it later or even the next day.
+Once the dog has chewed, moistened and softened the dry surface, it can become a breeding ground for bacteria, which could make him, and potentially other members of the family, really sick.

-Do not let your dog take the bone off and bury it - only to dig it up stinking and green with slime some weeks later.
-I have been there with one of my dogs - not an experience that either he, or I, would want to repeat!
+Do not let your dog take the bone off and bury it, only to dig it up stinking and green with slime some weeks later.
+I have been there with one of my dogs.
+It's not an experience that either he or I want to repeat!

 Avoid Digestive Problems

-In addition some dogs may be allergic to some of the flavorings used and whilst this is not a problem specific to rawhide chews, it is something to bear in mind when choosing any dog treat.
+In addition, some dogs may be allergic to some of the flavorings used.
+While this is not a problem specific to rawhide chews, it is something to bear in mind when choosing any dog treat.

 Avoid Choking or Internal Blockages

-Choking is one of the biggest risk associated with rawhide bones for dogs.
-This most often happens when the dog manages to chew of the end of a twist bone and a good reason to remove the treat from the dog once it starts to look 'chewed'.
+Choking is one of the biggest risks associated with rawhide bones for dogs.
+This most often happens when the dog manages to chew off the end of a twisted bone.
+It is a good reason to remove the treat from the dog once it starts to look 'chewed'.

-If the dog does not actually choke on one of these large lumps of hide, it is possible for it to be swallowed and become lodged further down in the digestive system causing a full or partial blockage which, if left untreated could prove fatal.
+If the dog does not actually choke on one of these large lumps of hide, it is possible for it to be swallowed and become lodged further down in the digestive system.
+This can cause a full or partial blockage which, if left untreated, could prove fatal.
 It could also turn a cheap treat into a very expensive and traumatic surgical procedure for your dog.